manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	----
 	## Run the script

-	1. Open git Bash or Windows PowerShell and go to the folder from where you want to check the contents.
+	1. Open git Bash or Windows PowerShell and go to the folder from where you want to check the contents for disallowed words.

 		```
-		$ <copy>cd github/your-repo/your-workshop-folder</copy>
+		$ <copy>cd github/your-repo/your-contentsor-workshop-folder</copy>
 		```

 	1. Specify the full path of the script *`wordlist.sh`* and press **Enter** to run it.